 - If you cut and buy a real tree at Christmas, look for a farm that offers free wagon/hayrides.
 The farm we frequent even offers free warm beverages.
 Don’t want to spend the money on the tree?
 Just go and ride the wagon!
 Most Christmas tree farms appreciate the foot traffic regardless.

 #2.
 Bake and give.

 Or make these button ornaments super simply.
 Get supplies here.
 OR… give them some paper, cut it into star shapes, let them go crazy coloring it, stick a piece of string to it and tie it to the tree!
 I mean, for real… just don’t not-do-anything because you’re not “craftsy.”
 Your kids don’t care.
 They want to be craftsy.
-And that word means something different to them then it does to you.
-Get all these supplies delivered to your door for free with Amazon Prime.
+And that word means something different to them than it does to you..

 I just CANT do crafts!

 Alright… alright… I hear you.
 Honestly, I have to force myself to do crafts with my children.
 I am that non-craftsy person I keep mentioning.